It helps you stand out from your peers and provides you with the opportunity to become influential with greater credibility.

 - Remembering that WFH and WIP (work in pyjamas) are not interchangeable.
 You don’t have to wear a suit or give your Perles, but you have to look professional — you’re there for an interview.
 You probably won’t welcome people at the door of your PJs when you are welcoming them to your house.
 For your virtual meetings, use the same protocol.

-Conclusion – for those Over 50 Personal Branding
+Key Takeaway’s – for those Woman Entrepreneurs Over 50 Personal Branding

 To reach the top of the end, the 50+s and I realised that it was up to me to adopt this “Growth Mindset”.
 I had to apply strategies so that I did not become irrelevant.
 I have spent the last 33 years working on my personal brand.
 So that whatever organisation I worked with, my “Personal Brand” came with me.
 I know that I offer something unique and precious.